University Distinguished Professor

 Dr. Santanu Roy is a microeconomic theorist with research interests in the areas of industrial organization, information economics, natural resources, international trade and economic growth.
 He grew up in the state of Assam in north eastern India and studied at the University of Delhi before receiving his doctorate at Cornell University.
 Prior to joining SMU in 2003, he taught at Erasmus University (Rotterdam, The Netherlands) and Florida International University (Miami, FL).

 At SMU, Dr. Roy has given distinguished service.
-He has been the Department Chair since 2014 and before that served as the Director of Graduate Studies in Economics from 2006 to 2014.
+He served as Department Chair in Economics from 2014 to 2020 and before that as Director of Graduate Studies in Economics from 2006 to 2014.
 In 2013-14, he served as President of the Faculty Senate and a member of the SMU Board of Trustees.
 In 2014, he received the Distinguished University Citizen Award and, in 2015, the Dedman Family Distinguished Professor Award.
 He held a Gerald J. Ford Research Fellowship in 2006.

 Beyond SMU, he became a Research Fellow at the Research Institute of Economics and Business Administration (RIEB) at Kobe University, Japan, in 2013.
 Earlier, he was a Research Fellow at the Tinbergen Institute Rotterdam, The Netherlands, as well as Honorary Professor at the Higher School of Economics in Moscow, Russia.